zwcloud/ImGui/ReadMe.md

 1. Preparation
     * Download msjh.ttf to directory `ImGui\src\ImGui\assets\fonts`.
 See [font note](https://github.com/zwcloud/ImGui/blob/master/src/ImGui/assets/fonts/ReadMe.md).
-    * Add a local directory as a new nuget package source and put [`ImageSharp.1.0.0-alpha9.nupkg`](https://github.com/zwcloud/ImGui/blob/master/packages/ImageSharp.1.0.0-alpha9/ImageSharp.1.0.0-alpha9.nupkg) inside.
-(The official ImageSharp package is a dummy one on nuget.org.
-This is a modified version of the latest ImageSharp that supports .NET Standard 2.0.)

 2. Create a .NET Core 2.0 project and reference _ImGui_.